Master of Science

 - The student passes.
 A majority of supporting votes are required, in addition to the approval of the Adviser.

 - The student fails.
-Re-examination might be permitted upon the recommendation of the adviser and the approval of the Director of Graduate Studies.
+Re-examination might be permitted upon the recommendation of the Adviser and the approval of the Director of Master Studies.

 Apply to Duke BME